samberthol/bigquery-datacleanroom/README.md

 # BigQuery Data Clean Room on Google Cloud deployment with Terraform
 This project intends to provide a deployment of a Bigquery Data Clean Room on Google Cloud using Terraform.

 Disclaimer : While writing this project, several features of the BigQuery Data Clean Room product are not yet available or still "Pre-GA" stage.
 Some workarounds have been used to make this Clean Room deployable.
-This is not supported code by Google and is provided on as is, without warranties of any kind.
+This is not supported code by Google and is provided as is, without warranties of any kind.

 ## Architecture Design